kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 The API Server will use the [OpenTelemetry exporter format](https://github.com/open-telemetry/opentelemetry-proto), which exports traces to a local port.
 This format is compatible with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), which allows importing and configuring exporters for trace storage backends to be done out-of-tree in addition to other useful features.
 The exporter stores spans in memory, and uses the [batching processor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#batching-processor) to batch requests and send them asynchronously.

 Add configuration to the API Server required to configure the opentelemetry exporter, including the address and egress proxy to send spans to.
 The [egress proxy](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/20190226-network-proxy.md) can be added to the opentelemetry exporter by adding a ContextDialer grpc DialOption similar to the one used by the apiserver's etcd client.
+This will add a new "OpenTelemetry" [EgressType](https://github.com/kubernetes/kubernetes/blob/4b9b9ab75376b7b53876ab6b2be42d0940c7eb26/staging/src/k8s.io/apiserver/pkg/server/egressselector/egress_selector.go#L53) to the API Server's configuration.

 ### Controlling use of the OpenTelemetry library